 Because the high-resolution digital files we provide are too large to send as attachments for many email systems, our standard delivery method is by download link embedded in email.
 This method involves no additional shipping or media costs, and the link will remain active for three days to ensure you are able to successfully download the file.
 If you prefer to receive your file via a different method, please contact the Rights and Reproductions staff at 614.297.2530 or email@example.com.

 Managed by the Ohio History Connection, OhioPix is your one-stop shop for rights-managed historic images of Ohio.
-Over 60 institutions have contributed to the database to make it more convenient than ever to find and use vintage images for your projects.
-Visit ohsweb.ohiohistory.org/ohiopix to start exploring!
+Visit www.ohiopix.org to start exploring!
 For more information on obtaining images or prints from OhioPix, please contact 614.297.2530 or firstname.lastname@example.org.

 OhioPix is a subset of the larger collection of digital images available on Ohio Memory.
 The images on OhioPix are rights-managed and can be purchased directly through the site.
 If you find an image on Ohio Memory but not on OhioPix, please contact email@example.com for assistance with usage information and permissions.